Barnard Foord Bowes: Spain

 Bowes was a brigadier general on the staff from 1808 to 1810.
 On 7 February 1810, Bowes was sent to Cádiz with reinforcements and kept there by Lieutenant General William Stewart.
 Three weeks later, Wellesley (now called Wellington) wrote to Stewart, "I approve of your detaining Brig.
 Gen. Bowes, he is an officer of whom I am well acquainted, and is highly deserving of the confidence which you are disposed to place in him".
 However, Bowes returned to Gibraltar by 23 March.
 He took command of an expedition to Málaga to support Spanish General Luis de Lacy, but the force returned to Gibraltar without landing.
 He was promoted major general on 25 July 1810.
 In late 1811 Bowes was assigned to the staff of Wellington's army.

 Bowes assumed command of the Fusilier Brigade in the 4th Division in February 1812.
 The Siege of Badajoz concluded with a successful assault on 6 April 1812.
 The three breaches blasted in the walls were the focus of the main attack.
 The 4th Division was ordered to storm the right and center breaches with 3,500 soldiers while the Light Division assaulted the left breach with 3,000 men.
 The main attack which began at 10 pm was a disaster.
 The advance party of the 4th Division, coming upon the ditch and thinking that the water in it was only ankle deep, jumped in.
 In fact the French had dug it out to a depth of 6 feet; twenty British and thirty Portuguese soldiers drowned.
 The survivors swerved to the left to avoid the inundation.
 When the advance parties of the 4th and Light Divisions entered the ditch, the French sappers ignited the incendiary devices and mines they had thickly sown.
 Scores of attackers were killed, burnt, or maimed in the blasts that followed.
 Every British engineer officer guiding the columns was killed or wounded almost at once, so the subsequent waves had little direction.
-The soldiers bravely charged up the breaches again and again, only to be massacred by point blank musketry and cannon fire.
+The soldiers charged up the breaches again and again, only to be massacred by point blank musketry and cannon fire.
 After midnight, Wellington ordered the two divisions to retreat.
-Their losses were horrific.
 Not counting Portuguese losses, the 4th Division suffered casualties of 84 officers and 841 men, while Light Division losses were 68 officers and 861 men.